eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.sonos/README.md

 All available Sonos (playback) devices are supported by this binding.
 This includes the Play:1, Play:3, Play:5, Connect, Connect:Amp, Playbar, and Sub.
 The Bridge and Boost are not supported, but these devices do only have an auxiliary role in the Sonos network and do not have any playback capability.

-When being defined in a *.things file, the specific thing types PLAY1, PLAY3, PLAY5, PLAYBAR, CONNECT and CONNECTAMP should be used.
+When being defined in a \*.things file, the specific thing types PLAY1, PLAY3, PLAY5, PLAYBAR, CONNECT and CONNECTAMP should be used.

+Please note that these thing types are case sensitive (you need to define them in uppper case).

 ## Discovery

 The Sonos devices are discovered through UPnP in the local network and all devices are put in the Inbox.
 Beware that all Sonos devices have to added to the local Sonos installation as described in the Sonos setup procedure, e.g. through the Sonos Controller software or smartphone app.

 ## Binding Configuration